ManifoldScholar/manifold-docs/_docs/projects/index.md

 ---

-The Projects page is the default landing space when accessing the backend with Administrative credentials.
+The Projects page is the default landing space when accessing the backend.
 Here new projects can be created and existing ones modified.

 <a name="search"></a>
 ## Search